Rossia pacifica: Description

 The stubby squid is a small species growing to a maximum mantle length of about 5 cm and a total length of 11 cm, with females being larger than males.
 The head bears eight short arms, a pair of retractable tentacles and two large eyes.
 The first pair of arms is shorter than the others and the third pair the longest.
 The arms are circular in cross-section and each bears up to four rows of suckers on the middle section and two rows elsewhere.
 The tentacles have club-shaped tips with suckers and retract into pits in the head.
 They can be as long as the body when fully extended.
 The mantle (body) is not fused to the head and is flattened dorso-ventrally and rounded at the back.
 It does not contain the cuttlefish bone typical of cuttlefish in the family Sepiidae.
 There are two large semi-circular fins with wide bases on either side of the mantle.
 The upper surface of this bobtail squid is normally a reddish-brown colour with a scattering of small brown or yellowish spots, but can change to greyish-green when the animal is startled.

 Distribution and habitat

 The stubby squid is native to the northern Pacific Ocean.
 Its range extends from Korea, Japan and the Bering Sea to the western coast of North America, as far south as California.
 Its depth range is 20 to 1300 m.
-Monterey Bay Aquarium Research Institute (MBARI) researchers reported a sighting of a stubby squid even deeper in the ocean.
+Monterey Bay Aquarium Research Institute (MBARI) researchers were the first to report a sighting of a stubby squid at 1300 m, deeper than the previously known observation at 900 m.
 In Puget Sound it is seen in winter in regions of sloping muddy sand away from strong currents at less than 300 m but moves into deeper water in the summer.
 When found in coastal regions it has been typically reported in the sub-tidal zone (16–370 m) and has been found at night swimming at shore in the intertidal zone.
-It has been found to be able to live and survive in highly polluted urban west coast bay areas of the United States.